Harbin Medical University: Faculty

-The over 10,000 faculty and staff include a combination of newly trained members and seasoned professionals.
-HMU faculty proudly includes one academician of the Chinese Academy of Engineering and one Nightingale Prize winner.
-Over 70 faculty members have been granted various prizes including Chinese Outstanding Young Teacher Award, Wu Jieping Medical Research Award, and Paul Jassen Award in Pharmacy.
+There are over 10,000 faculty and staff.

 Scientific Achievements

-HMU has made remarkable scientific achievements.
 Significant breakthroughs have been made in China Human Genome Project, cytogenetical research on solid tumor, basic and clinical research on series of spleen preservation operation, experiment and clinical application of homogeneous in situ heart transplantation, research on the best target of antiarrhythmic drugs and etiology of Kaschin-Beck disease.
 In order to make full use of HMU resources, HMU cooperates with some enterprises, e.g. the Pharmaceutical R&D Center between HMU and Harbin Pharmaceutical Group, to facilitate the transformation of pharmaceutical technology to new products and lead the pharmaceutical industry at the northeastern old industrial base to rapid development.
-Since 2000, HMU has been granted 3 second-class awards of National Scientific and Technological Progress, 3 second-class awards of National Natural Science, over 240 research achievement awards of the ministry and the province.
-HMU has undertaken over 250 projects of the national Project “973”, Project “863”, and key projects of National Natural Science Foundation.

-HMU boasts advanced clinical technology.
-The five medical schools (affiliated hospitals) are ranked at top level; three are listed among the “100 best hospitals” in China.
-There are over 5000 beds, two million outpatients and over two-hundred thousand inpatients per year.
-Allogeneic organ transplantation is a speciality of HMU.
-Allogeneic spleen transplantation, allogeneic both-hands transplantation, and allogeneic single-forearm transplantation have reached international renown.
-Patients who receive allogeneic heart transplantation go on to enjoy the best life quality in Asia.
-The combined treatment of large intestine cancer is well known in China.
-There are 2905 beds in the other four non-affiliated clinical hospitals.